-a.
+- a.
 An institution's official uniform and all other items of apparel (i.e., tights, t-shirts, warm-ups, tennis shoes) must be identical if worn on either practice or competition day.
 During the March in and awards ceremony, team members must be in identical warmup apparel.
 In addition, for NCAA competition, a gymnast will be considered "in uniform" if she has a name and/or number on her warm-up apparel and leotard as long as all team members use a similar font type and color.
 Names will include only the first initial of the first name and the full last name.
 Nicknames are not permitted.
-If two or more gymnasts have the same first initials and last names, the first name may be spelled out.

-- 1. Gymnasts must wear one-piece leotards that include briefs and sports bra that are the same color of the leotard or are skin tone in color. - 2.
-Leotard straps must be a minimum of 2 cm ( $\frac{7}{8}$ ") in width. - 3.
+If two or more gymnasts have the same first initials and last names, the first name may be spelled out. - 1.
+A student-athlete must wear one-piece leotard and is allowed to wear any undergarments that are the same color of the leotard or are skin tone in color. - 2.
+Leotard straps must be a minimum of 2 cm (7/8") in width. - 3.
 The meet referee will instruct a gymnast who does not meet the uniform policies that she is "out of uniform."
 The gymnast must comply with the uniform rules or a .30 team deduction will be taken during team competition or a .30 deduction off the individual's score during individual competition.